Hebrew keyboard: Standard Hebrew keyboard

 On computers running Windows, Alt-Shift switches between keyboard layouts.
 Holding down a Shift key (or pressing Caps Lock) in Windows produces the uppercase Latin letter without the need to switch layouts.

+SI-1452-2 Improved Mapping

+In 2018, SII published the SI-1452-2 "Improved Mapping" standard.
+This layout is also known as arkn (Hebrew: ארקן) after the four consecutive keys in the top left of the keyboard.

+It is mostly identical to the SI-1452 layout, with the following changes: